ori-community/wotw-rando-client/README.md

 git config --system core.longpaths true
 ```

-- Using CLion (or alternatively Visual Studio) is recommended.
+- Using CLion (or alternatively Visual Studio Code) is recommended.
 - If you are using some other IDE than CLion without vcpkg support, make sure to [install](https://learn.microsoft.com/en-nz/vcpkg/get_started/get-started?pivots=shell-cmd) it first.
 - Make sure to have the `clang-cl` compilers and tools installed.
 Check this in the Visual Studio Installer in the Individual Components section.